 Hi, my name is Beth–unless you’re French, in which case you can call me Elizabeth.
 Beth, it turns out, is a hard word to hear or say in French.
 That’s one of the things I learned when, in the spring and summer of 2015, my husband Eric and I followed the path of two million pilgrims before us and walked the Way of St. James, familiar to most Americans as the Camino de Santiago, from Le Puy, France, to Finisterre, Spain.
-Over 79 days we walked 1000 miles, slept in 74 different places, and yes, we still liked each other at the end.

-If a long-distance walk like this sounds like an impossible feat, here’s a better way to look at it:
+If a long-distance walk like this sounds still like an impossible feat, here’s a better way to look at it:

 So what’s with the name?
 Why Camino Times Two?

 - Because as soon as we got back, we started planning our next Camino, of course.
-In 2017 I returned to Spain for a week on the Camino Frances, and in the spring of 2018, Eric and I will tackle the first stages of Camino Norte.

 If you’d like to ask a question, make a suggestion, invite me to speak to your group, or share your own pilgrimage story, please contact me.